eWaterCycle/era5cli/CONTRIBUTING.md

 Other version tags will trigger a PyPI release.
 Inspect `.github/workflows/publish-to-pypi.yml` for more information.

-Confirm a pre-release on test.PyPI with:
+Confirm a release candidate on test.PyPI with:
 ```
 pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ era5cli
 ```